Victim of Georgia birthday party threats: How do I explain racism to kids?

 "One of my grandbabies (is) white.
 So how am I supposed to explain the difference between white and black when she don't see that?"

 It's been two years since a parade of trucks carrying Confederate flags roared passed Alford's party, hurling insults at the black partygoers.

-The party celebrated the birthdays of several neighborhood children, including Alford's grandson.
+The party celebrated the birthdays of Alford's adult son, her 6-year-old grandson and another 6-year-old child.

-Kids enjoying a bouncy house and a snow cone machine were suddenly interrupted by members of the caravan who had "threatened to kill the party goers while repeatedly using derogatory racial slurs against them," the Douglas County district attorney's office said.
+Kids enjoying a bouncy house and a snow cone machine were suddenly interrupted by members of the caravan threatening to kill the partygoers "while repeatedly using derogatory racial slurs against them," the Douglas County District Attorney's Office said.

-An adult from the party called 911, saying the group was armed with knives, guns and tire irons.
+An adult from the party called 911, saying a group of "white guys with rebel flags" was armed with knives, guns and tire irons.
+On Monday, two of those people were given steep sentences for their roles.
+Jose "Joe" Torres was sentenced to 13 years in prison and Kayla Norton received six.

-"We are having a party, and these white guys pulled out rebel flags and stuff, holding a shotgun on us and stuff.
-They pulling rifles out on us.
-It's like five trucks with white guys with rebel flags," the caller said.

 Defendants banished from Douglas County

 There's a chance the children at Alford's party will never have to see Torres and Norton again.
-That's because in addition to their stiff prison sentences, both are forbidden to return to Douglas County, west of Atlanta, after they get out of prison.
+In addition to their prison sentences, both are forbidden to return to Douglas County, west of Atlanta, after they get out of prison.

-"Law enforcement was able to locate numerous posts and messages indicating that members of the group were white supremacists who discussed attending KKK rallies, joining Skinheads Nation, and making numerous derogatory remarks about African Americans as a whole," the DA's statement said.
+Investigators looked through Torres' and Norton's Facebook accounts and found numerous posts and messages indicating members of the group were white supremacists who discussed "attending KKK rallies, joining Skinheads Nation, and making numerous derogatory remarks about African-Americans as a whole," the DA's statement said.

-CNN has tried to reach the two defendants' lawyers for comment, but have not received a response.
+CNN has tried to reach the two defendants' lawyers for comment, but has not received a response.

+Douglasville Police Chief Gary Sparks defended his department from questions about why it took three months to make arrests or why more people were not charged.

+It was difficult to find witnesses or "neutral parties" to the event who happened to be driving by, he said.

-After Judge Beau McClain handed down the sentences, both Torres and Norton broke down in tears.
+Torres and Norton broke down in tears at their sentencing.

 "I want you all to know that is not me.
 That is not me, that is not him," Norton told the courtroom.
 "I would never walk up to you and say those words to you.
 I'm so sorry that happened to you.
 I am so sorry."